nathandeflavis/github-final-project-part-2/docs/README.md

 # github-final-project-part-2
-A simple interest calculator (Final Project: Part 2 in [Getting Started with Git and GitHub](https://www.coursera.org/learn/getting-started-with-git-and-github) course, part of [IBM Full Stack Software Developer Professional Certificate](https://www.coursera.org/professional-certificates/ibm-full-stack-cloud-developer)).
+A simple interest calculator ('Final Project: Part 2' in [Getting Started with Git and GitHub](https://www.coursera.org/learn/getting-started-with-git-and-github) course, part of [IBM Full Stack Software Developer Professional Certificate](https://www.coursera.org/professional-certificates/ibm-full-stack-cloud-developer)).

 # What does the project do?
 The project is a calculator that calculates simple interest given principal amount, time period in years and annual rate of interest.